Krishtronomy/roulette-app/README.md

 <li>  The game will cycle through once and finish if user runs out of credit or if the user exits
 <li>  User can exit and withdraw credit any time
 </ul>

+# To run executable file

+1. You may need to give the appropriate permissions to the run_app.sh file so can be run on your system.
+To do this, you can run the following on your Terminal:

+`chmod +x ./src/run_app.sh`